Alpine skiing-Swiss downhill champion von Allmen almost quit aged 17

 For von Allmen, the tough times after the loss of his father are something he does not want to dwell on now.

-"I'd rather try to concentrate on what is still to come," he said in a press conference after his Olympic debut win.
+"I'd rather try to concentrate on what is still to come," he said in the press conference.

+He said he was also glad to still have his carpentry career in his back pocket.
+"I have a back-up plan if something doesn't work out in sports.
+I mean, it can be over so quickly, or you can get some kind of injury, which ultimately leads to no longer being able to do your sport," he said.